TluwaniMS/kubernetes-quick-guide/README.md

 * ### Kubernetes Secrets:

 Secrets serve a similar purpose to ConfigMaps, but their main focus is to securely store sensitive information.

+* ### Namespaces:

+In Kubernetes, namespaces serve as a means to segregate sets of resources within a cluster, facilitating the sharing of a Kubernetes cluster among various projects, teams, or customers.
+Resource names must be unique within a namespace but not across different namespaces.